MekdesDer2330/airbnb-clone-project/README.md

 In short, identifying and documenting design properties from mockups improves **collaboration, accuracy, and usability**, leading to a polished and professional final product.

-## Project Roles & Responsibilities
+## Project Roles and Responsibilities

 | Role | Responsibilities |
 |------|------------------|